Introduction

 Your council tax pays for essential local services in your community such as schools, libraries, police and rubbish collection.
 Council tax is charged on all residential properties in England.
 One council tax bill is sent to each property, however many people live there.

-Last year, the Council declared a financial emergency, we are one of many councils facing significant pressures on our finances driven by inflation, spiralling costs – notably in social care – and a ‘broken’ system for funding local government.
+Last year, the Council declared a financial emergency.
+We are one of many councils facing significant pressures on our finances driven by inflation, spiralling costs – notably in social care – and a ‘broken’ system for funding local government.
 Our ability to respond to this has been held back by a historically low Council Tax rate – 49th lowest out of 63 for unitary councils.

 We have worked hard to close the gap and balance the budget for the coming year with the support from our city, town and parish councils and partners.
 But this has meant that we have had to look at a series of service reductions, efficiency savings and increases to fees and charges, which includes Council Tax.